fabienb4/meteor-up/README.md

 }
 ~~~

-Now, simply do `mup setup` and now you've the SSL support.
+Now, simply do `deb-mup setup` and now you've the SSL support.

 > * By default, it'll think your Meteor app is running on port 80.
 If it's not, change it with the `backendPort` configuration field.
 > * SSL terminator will run on the default SSL port `443`